-Because of our rural location, Purrfect Pals has developed a robust network of offsite adoption centers and special events.
-Housed in pet stores and veterinary clinics, our adoption centers are fully staffed by volunteers who care for the cats and match them up with potential adopters.
-We currently have ten adoption centers throughout the Puget Sound region.
-Our cats and kittens are available for adoption in four Petco stores, seven Petsmart stores and Denny’s Pet World.
+Purrfect Pals has developed a robust network of offsite adoption centers and special events.
+Housed in pet stores, our adoption centers are fully staffed by volunteers who care for the cats and match them up with potential adopters.
+We currently have eight adoption centers throughout the Puget Sound region.
+Our cats and kittens are available for adoption in two Petco stores, four Petsmart stores and Denny’s Pet World.
 Purrfect Pals currently has a team of 600+ active volunteers who help make our offsite adoption program a success.

 I volunteer every Sunday at the Everett Petsmart from 12-2.
 I have been volunteering with Purrfect Pals since Spring 2013 and it has become one of my favorite ways to volunteer.
 My supervisors and fellow volunteers are nothing but kind and communicative, and our work taking care of these cats is reflected over and over again in our community, both online and in the real world.
 People at my school walk up to me and show me pictures of cats they adopted because I was able to help them during one of my shifts.
 That's an incredible feeling!
 I only wish more people would join this fantastic organization :)

 I've been volunteering with Purrfect Pals at the North Seattle PetSmart for a bit under a year.
 It's been a great experience!